[Node.js] Why using sync versions of async functions is bad.

 • GET /slow-async-api

 The quick-api API is supposed to return a response immediately.
-But, if you call quick-api after slow-sync-api, it does not return until slow-sync-api returns.
+But, if you call quick-api after calling slow-sync-api, it does not return until slow-sync-api returns.
 This is because Node.js is single-threaded.
-And slow-sync-api calls a synchronous method that does not let the main thread do anything else till its execution is complete.
+And slow-sync-api calls a synchronous method that does not let the main thread do anything else until its execution is complete.
 It blocks all other requests.
 However, if you call quick-api after slow-async-api, the quick-api works as expected.
 This is because slow-async-api does not block the main thread till its execution is complete.
 The work of the asynchronous function is deferred to a worker thread and the main thread waits for the execution to complete.
-Meanwhile, the main thread is free to fulfil other requests.
+Meanwhile, the main thread is free to fulfill other requests.

 Conclusion